Term 2 Week 4- 2025

 Principal

-School TV Topic of the Week- Diet & Nutrition
+School TV Topic of the Week- Confidence & Motivation

 We hope you take time to reflect on the information offered in this edition of SchoolTV and we always welcome your feedback.
 If you have any concerns about your child, please contact the school counsellor for further information or seek medical or professional help.

-Here is the link to the Diet & Nutrition edition of SchoolTV
+Here is the link to the Confidence & Motivation edition of SchoolTV

 Student Of The Week